Atomic relaxation and flat bands in strain-engineered transition metal dichalcogenide bilayer moir\'{e} systems

-\ack We acknowledge the Supercomputer and Education Resource Center at the Indian Institute of Science for providing computational facilities.
-M. J. gratefully acknowledges financial support through grant no. DST/NSM/R\&D\_HPC\_Applications/2021/23 from the National Supercomputing Mission of the Department of Science and Technology, India.
-H. R. K gratefully acknowledges financial support through grant no. SB/DF/005/2017 from the Science and Engineering Research Board of the Department of Science and Technology, India.
+We acknowledge the Supercomputer and Education Resource Center at the Indian Institute of Science for providing computational facilities.
+M. J. gratefully acknowledges financial support through grant no. DST/NSM/R\&D\_HPC\_Applications/2021/23 from the National Supercomputing Mission of the Department of Science and Technology, and No. DST/NM/TUE/QM-10/2019 through the Nano Mission of the Department of Science and Technology, India.
+H. R. K gratefully acknowledges financial support from the Indian National Science Academy under grant number No. INSA/SP/SS/2023/, and through grant no. SB/DF/005/2017 from the Science and Engineering Research Board of the Department of Science and Technology, India.